AndcultureCode/AndcultureCode/clean-code/FORMATTING.md

 }
 ```

-It should also be noted that the above example goes hand-in-hand with the core concepts already discussed in the previous functions chapters more specifically as they relate to [Do One Thing](https://github.com/AndcultureCode/AndcultureCode/blob/main/clean-code/FUNCTIONS.md#do-one-thing) and [Simple](https://github.com/AndcultureCode/AndcultureCode/blob/main/clean-code/FUNCTIONS.md#do-one-thing)
+It should also be noted that the above example goes hand-in-hand with the core concepts previously discussed in [Functions - Do One Thing](https://github.com/AndcultureCode/AndcultureCode/blob/main/clean-code/FUNCTIONS.md#do-one-thing) and [Functions - Simple](https://github.com/AndcultureCode/AndcultureCode/blob/main/clean-code/FUNCTIONS.md#do-one-thing)

 ### Team Rules